 An exciting new red wine grape from the University of Minnesota, produces an aromatic deep red wine even in the coldest climates; a vigorous vine, use as a screen for arbors or trailing along fences, requires regular pruning and full sun

-Marquette Grape is a woody vine that is typically grown for its edible qualities.
+Marquette Grape is a woody vine that is commonly grown for its edible qualities.
 It produces clusters of deep purple round fruit with powder blue overtones which are usually ready for picking from early to mid fall.
 The fruits have a sweet taste.

 The fruit are most often used in the following ways: